Dealing with a blocked drain? What you’re doing could be making it worse. Here are five things you should never put down a blocked drain.

 Make sure to regularly run and rinse your garbage disposal.
 Coldwater works best, as it breaks up any congealed substances.

 Clean your toilet on a regular basis.
 Aside from being sanitary, regular cleanings can prevent clogs from forming.

 As for your shower, pick up any excess hair left by the drain.
 You can even buy a device to trap any hair before it travels down your drain.

 Finally, blocked drains may not seem like a huge issue.
 However, attempting to fix the problem yourself may only make the problem worse.
 We recommend finding professional aid immediately.

 If your household has a blocked drain, you know how frustrating it can be.
 These five tips should keep your drain functioning and prevent any further damage.

-Don’t forget to get in touch for a quote and let Dubai Technical put you in touch with a fantastic professional handyman or plumber.
+Don’t forget to get in touch for a quote and let us put you in touch with a fantastic professional handyman, painter, mover, or plumber.